-As you can see, the Vivobarefoot Ultra running shoe looks sort of like Crocs, but are tremendously better on so many levels, like getting you more closely connected with the ground, being more flexible, so the overall shoe moves more easily and natural with your foot.
+As you can see, the Vivobarefoot Ultra looks similar to Crocs, but are tremendously better on so many levels, like being more flexible and agile with no inhibition to the movement of our feet!

-- The Ultra forefoot running shoe is prefect for light trails, cross training, water sports, long runs, or general beach-side and urban barefoot exploration!
+The Ultra is excellent for light trails, cross training, water sports, long runs, or general beach-side and urban barefoot exploration!

 Notable Features of the Ultra: